Biextensions, bimonoidal functors, multilinear functor calculus, and categorical rings: Preliminaries

 The group laws of $G$ and $\Pi\ltimes G$ equip the groupoid $\Gamma$ with a structure of strict categorical group, that is, a morphism

 of groupoids satisfying the usual axioms of a group-like, strict monoidal category \cite[see also][]{MR1250465}.

-The associated stack construction performed on $\Gamma$ yields a stack $\stG$ of $\T$, which inherits the—now lax—group-like structure.
+The associated stack construction performed on $\Gamma$ yields a stack $\stG$ of $\T$, which inherits the—now lax—group-like structure. (``The'' associate stack is only unique up to equivalence.
+The specific model we consider is the one whose fibered categories consist of descent data for $\Gamma$ and their morphisms—see \cite[Lemme 3.2]{MR1771927}.
+It is easy to see that in the case at hand these descent data are cocycles with values in $\Gamma$—see\cite[\S 3.3-4]{ButterfliesI}.)
 Thus, $\stG$ is a monoidal stack, in the sense that there exists a stack morphism

 and an associator $\mu\colon m\circ (m\times 1)\Rightarrow m\circ (1\times m)$ satisfying the axioms of a monoidal category.
 We specify the rest of the group-like structure by requiring the existence of a unit object $I$, which we can identify with a morphism $I\colon e\to \stG$ (where $e$ is the terminal object of $\T$), and that left and right-multiplications by a fixed object $x$ induce functorial equivalences